General Child Neurology

 Congenital isolated aqueductal stenosis cannot be prevented.

 Isolated aqueductal stenosis must be differentiated from cases associated with other CNS or extracranial anomalies.
 This requires careful imaging and other workup as described in the following paragraphs.

-Prenatal ventriculo-amniotic shunting seems increasingly possible with developments in diagnosis, shunt and valve implements, and surgical technique (10).
-This will require a carefully controlled prospective study (11).
-Families of infants requiring shunting may suffer stress and benefit from intervention, especially in cases of increased morbidity and socioeconomic challenges (01).
+Despite early discouraging results with fetal shunting decades ago, safe prenatal ventriculo-amniotic shunting seems increasingly possible with developments in diagnosis, shunt and valve implements, and surgical technique (11; 31).
+This will require a carefully controlled prospective study (12).
+Families of infants requiring shunting may suffer stress and may benefit from intervention, especially in cases of increased morbidity and socioeconomic challenges (01).

 Delivery of an infant with severe ventriculomegaly and expansion of the calvaria is complex and in all likelihood requires caesarian section.
 The value of prenatal diagnosis and preparation for the delivery cannot be overstated.